thediscordcoder/discord-server-nuke/README.md

 -Spam-creates text channels until it reaches max (500) -Changes its nickname and other users nicknames to random letters rapidly, making it exponentially harder to kick the bot -Unbans anyone who gets banned
--Sends an invite to anyone who gets kicked
--Deletes all original text channels that people send messages in
+-Sends an invite to anyone who gets kicked/banned -Deletes all original text channels that people send messages in